HarshGG/math-api-server/readme.md

 _Note that they keys in the JSON are lower case._

-Each route must return any variables passed and the solution.
+Each route returns any variables passed and the solution.
 Use the letters in the formulas listed as keys.

-Routes must also return their data with the `application/json` content type and a `200` status code header, assuming it was a good request.
+Routes also return their data with the `application/json` content type and a `200` status code header, assuming it was a good request.

-There are two "bad requests" that you also need to account for.
+There are two "bad requests" that accounted for.

 * Incorrect route.
-This needs to return a 404 status header.
+This returns a 404 status header.
 * Invalid or missing GET variables.
-This should return a 400 status header.
+This returns a 400 status header.
 This would be cases like `/area/square?x=10` where the variable is `x` instead of `s` or just calling `/area/square` without any variables.

-Your code needs to start in the `mathapi.py` file, but you can add additional files if you would like.
-Running `python mathapi.py` should start your server.

 The server needs to be attached to `127.0.0.1` on port `3001`